hellmarbecker/blog/_drafts/2022-02-08-druid-data-lab-ingestion-transforms.markdown

 documentation [here](https://druid.apache.org/docs/latest/ingestion/ingestion-spec.html#transforms)

-note, transforms operate on dimensions as inputs, they can overshadow exiisting dimension names but you cannot use metrics nor other transforms as inputs
+note, transforms operate on dimensions as inputs, they can overshadow existing dimension names but you cannot use metrics nor other transforms as inputs

 some simple examples in the [tutorial](https://druid.apache.org/docs/latest/tutorials/tutorial-transform-spec.html#load-data-with-transform-specs)